Maureen Keleher

 Sister Maureen Keleher (June 2, 1911 – November 23, 1995) was an American hospital administrator, hospice advocate, and Catholic nun.
-She served as chief executive officer of St. Francis Medical Center in Honolulu, Hawaii, and led the organization from 1953 to 1988.
-An early advocate of the hospice movement in Hawaii, Sister Keleher established St. Francis Hospice, the first hospice in the state, in 1978.
+She was chief executive officer of St. Francis Medical Center in Honolulu, Hawaii, and led the organization from 1953 to 1988.
+An early advocate of the hospice movement in Hawaii, Keleher established St. Francis Hospice, the first hospice in the state, in 1978.
 In 1988, St. Francis opened the first freestanding hospice facility in the state, the Sister Maureen Keleher Center, which was named after her.
-She also served as regional administrator of the St. Francis Order of Nuns.
+She also was regional administrator of the St. Francis Order of Nuns.

 Early life and education

 Born Agnes Louise Keleher in Providence, Rhode Island, she was the youngest of six children.
 In 1931, she entered the Sisters of St. Francis of Syracuse, and professed her final vows as Sister Maureen Keleher in 1936.

 After attending St. Joseph Nursing School in Syracuse, New York, she went to the Catholic University of America in Washington, D.C., where she received a master's degree in nursing education.
 She later received a master's degree in sociology from the University of Hawaiʻi.